HomeArduinoModules InterfacingWS2812 Neopixel

 These features make WS2812 perfect for rings, strips, matrices, clocks, and wearable LED projects.

-How WS2812 Data Signal Works
+How WS2812 Data Signalling Works

 WS2812 LEDs communicate using a special timing-based protocol: